OCA/stock-logistics-workflow/stock_deposit/README.rst

 To use this module, you need to:

 #.
-Go to products and create one of product type.
+Go to products and create one of type "Stockable".
 #.
 Update quantities on hand to have stock of it.
 #.
-Go to inventory dashboard and click on deposit out card to do a new
+Go to inventory dashboard and click on "Outgoing deposits" card to do a new
    transfer.
 #.
 Create a picking with owner and select the product to do the transfer.

-After that process you can view de deposit quantities in product form view, also in Inventory --> Reports menu the entry "Deposit location inventory" is created for view all quantities that you have in deposit locations.

-For regularize deposit quantities, you need:
+To track current deposits:

 #.
+After that process, you can view deposit quantities in product form view.
+#.
+You can also see the deposits for all your products in the menu entry
+   Inventory --> Reports --> Deposit location inventory.

+For regularizing deposited quantities (this means to deliver deposited stock to the customer as a normal outgoing move.), you need:

-Go to deposit inventory, select quants that you want regularize and click
+#.
+Go to deposit inventory, select quants that you want to regularize and click
-   on more actions and select "**Regularize deposit quants**", this process create out pickings from deposit location to customer location.
+   on more actions and select "**Regularize deposit quants**".
+This process creates delivery orders from deposit location to customer location.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas